SMS Locators

 in this lesson

-With this feature, you can quickly send a text that allows the recipient of that text to share their location on your CalTopo map.
+With this feature, you can quickly send a text message that allows the recipient to share their location on your CalTopo map.

-Assuming that person has a cell signal and a gps-capable phone can open a link that they receive in a text and send their location to a saved CalTopo map.
-Then anyone viewing that map can see the location of the user.
+If the recipient has a cell signal and a GPS-capable phone, they can open the link received in the text and send their location to a saved CalTopo map.
+Anyone viewing that map will then be able to see the user's location.

 Topics on this Page: